Our Scripts

 Gothic Thriller

 A thrilling new script of this influential Gothic tale, emphasizing the traps and powers of the mind and set in a surreal dreamscape.
-Lush visual and aural imagery and strong female characters enhance this new work based on the novel by Bram Stoker.
+Lush visual and aural imagery and strong female characters enhance this unique work based on the novel by Bram Stoker.

 • 100 minutes